JohanSP721/BackendTechnicalTest/README.md

 ## INSTALLATION

-install the npm packages `npm install`.
+Install the npm packages `npm install`.

 Initialize the `postgreSQL` and `pgadmin` images to manage the database `docker-compose up -d`.